-Professor Gary Smith was appointed Deputy Vice-Chancellor (Global Engagement) in May 2013.
-In this role he provides strategic leadership at Deakin for:
+Professor Gary Smith, as Deputy Vice-Chancellor Global Engagement, provides strategic leadership at Deakin for:

 - the development, nurturing and monitoring of domestic and international academic and research partnerships

-- the branding, marketing and positioning of the University globally
+- the branding, marketing and positioning of the University nationally and globally

 - the recruitment of domestic and international students

-Prior to this appointment he held positions at the University of Western Sydney as Pro Vice-Chancellor (Engagement and International) and Executive Dean of the College of Arts.
-He also has prior connections with Deakin as a former Professor of International Relations at the University.
+Prior to this appointment in 2013 he held positions at the University of Western Sydney as Pro Vice-Chancellor (Engagement and International) and Executive Dean of the College of Arts.
+He also has had earlier connections with Deakin as a Professor of International Relations.
 He has a BA(Hons) and PhD from Monash University.

 Professor Smith is widely published in the area of Australia’s foreign policies and engagement with Asia, and the international relations in the Asia Pacific.
 He has been a visiting professor at Renmin University of China in Beijing.
 For several years he was academic program director at the Centre for Defence and Strategic Studies in Canberra, the senior executive college of the Department of Defence.